 She’s hidden down a dead end alley next to one of the most popular bars in Brussels.
 Let us know if you’ve found her.

-Read reviews and check prices for hotels in Belgium with our custom booking site that allows you to search all hotels and compare prices for the best deals on the web.
+Read reviews and check prices for hotels in Belgium with our Hotel Search Engine that allows you to search all hotels and compare prices for the best deals on the web.

 This site makes the top things to see in Brussels list on every single occasion and I totally get it.
 The structure is gorgeous and overlooks the most serene and green park in Brussels.